vesabios/tempus/README.md

 It is compiled for MacOS Version 10.9 (Mavericks) or higher.
 There is a Windows version coming at some point.

+UPDATE: There is an unresolved bug in Cinder that causes it to show a black screen on MacOS Version 10.15 or higher.

 It uses OpenGL and is not optimized, and I make no guarantees about whether or not it will heat up your GPU.

 If you have trouble using it or installing it, I'm sorry - I'm not a hardcore app developer by trade.